renadh12/FlaskWebApp/README.md

 ### Project Description

 I needed a platform to document my transition from automation to full-stack development.
-It only made sense I build a CRUD web application with user authentication to fulfill that need.
+It only made sense I build a CRUD web application to fulfill that need.
 The goal is to make this website a compendium of things related to tech and personal musings.

 This project is still in the works.
 Depending on my bandwidth, I’ll be adding new features and functionalities in the near future.
 As for now, it’s a pretty basic blog so the steps to get started are quite straightforward - www.thebloglog.site/about.